By K W Warburton, The Reluctant Spoonie

 Living with POTS Part 3: A Spoonie Wedding

-My third year with POTS started with a neurology referral and tests for Multiple Sclerosis (MS) due to worsening neurological symptoms (I later found that these symptoms were just a severe side-effect of one of my medications).
+My third year living with POTS started with a neurology referral and tests for Multiple Sclerosis (MS) due to worsening neurological symptoms (I later found that these symptoms were just a severe side-effect of one of my medications).
 An hour in an MRI machine is enough for anyone to realise that they are properly sick and their illness is not just ‘in their head’.
-I was informed that there would be a 12-month wait for these results.
+There would be a 12-month wait for these results.

 In the meantime, my boyfriend and I decided that after five years together, it was time for us to get married.
 We set a date for our wedding for the Autumn, leaving us with only six months to make preparations.
 We had been delaying our wedding for a long time, waiting for when I would be ‘a bit better’, but with a possible MS diagnosis hanging over us, we didn’t want to wait a moment longer.
 As I was no longer bedridden and could handle a few hours outside of the house we took the plunge and applied for our notice to marry at the local registry office.

 I single-handily planned the whole wedding from flowers, venues and outfits.
 We only invited close family and friends and decided against having a reception.
-Just a ceremony and small wedding breakfast (the meal after you get married) with drinks in the evening if I was able to.
 The venue we chose to host our wedding breakfast had a dedicated wedding coordinator who took care of catering and even the wedding cake for us.
 I chose not to disclose my illness at this stage of the wedding planning to vendors as it didn’t concern them.
 The only person I disclosed my illness to was the wedding photographer as I would be sitting down for the vows.

 Read tips for planning a Spoonie friendly wedding here

 The month before the wedding, I ended up in A&E for the first time in over a year as my medication had stopped working and I was experiencing chest pains and breathing problems again.
-They tested me for a heart attack, but I didn’t get a chest x-ray as I usually did.
-The doctors at this particular hospital were not very kind, been though I had been instructed to attend by my GP.
+Subsequently, they tested me for a heart attack, but I didn’t get a chest x-ray as I usually did.
+Even though I had been instructed to attend by my GP, the doctors at this particular hospital were very unkind.